A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: Introduction

+As black-box Machine Learning models are increasingly being employed to make important predictions in critical contexts \cite{Gianotti21}, the demand for transparency is increasing from the various stakeholders in AI \cite{Preece18Stakeholders}.
+This is particularly true in the field of healthcare, where operations need to be trusted for ethical and safety reasons \cite{Pawar2020}.
+With this motivation, all techniques presented are accompanied by an example of application related to the biomedical field, such as medical image recognition or bipolar disease prediction.

-The goal of this tutorial is to serve as a practical and rapidly usable tool for any developer wishing to obtain explanatory elements for his Deep Learning model.
-Contrarily to other tutorials that focus on some particular datatype like textual \cite{Camburu2020}, we provide a broader view on XAI methods by addressing most of the data types and issues faced by users wishing to explain their Deep Learning models.
+The goal of this guide is to serve as a practical and rapidly usable tool for any developer wishing to obtain explanatory elements on the behaviour of his Deep Learning model.
+These can be used within and in complement with other implementations to regulate, audit and govern AI systems \cite{de2021companies}.
+Contrarily to other guides that focus on some particular data type \cite{Camburu2020}, we provide a broader view on XAI methods by addressing most of the data types and issues faced by users wishing to explain their Deep Learning models.

 To this end, we describe an XAI method for each of the most common data types: tabular in Section \ref{tab}, images in Section \ref{images} and textual in Section \ref{text} as well as a general method in Section \ref{LRP}.
 We accompany these techniques with a description of the neuro-symbolic methods used to make interactive explanations in Section \ref{Nesy} as well as a method to render XAI Explanations through Natural Language Generation in Section \ref{NLG}.
-Data, models and Python \textit{Google Colab} interactive notebooks are free and open source to be easily reused, adapted or taught and are presented with a systematic introduction of fundamental theories and common practices with practical use cases and suitability analysis for any application, task or data type, with concrete examples of use cases and interactive codes.
-Table \ref{t:Summary} references the different methods and associated \textit{Google Colab} described in the article so that the reader can quickly access the method that interests him.
+Data, models and Python \textit{Google Colab} interactive notebooks are free and open source to be easily reused, adapted or taught.
+They are presented with a systematic introduction of fundamental theories and common practices with use cases and suitability analysis for any application, task or data type, with concrete examples and interactive codes.
+Table \ref{Summary} references the different methods presented in this article and their associated working demonstrations (i.e., \textit{Google Colab} notebooks) to facilitate the reader exploration.